Baanaaana/pi-setup/README.md

   - All configurations will be active
   - The mouse cursor will be permanently hidden
   - Use touchscreen or mouse movement to navigate
+  - All aliases will be available for use

+## Available Aliases

+After installation, you can use these shortcuts:
+- `update`: Update and upgrade system packages
+- `temp`: Show current CPU temperature
+- `boot`: Edit the boot configuration file
+- `autostart`: Edit the autostart configuration file
+- `cron`: Edit the root crontab

 ## License